UTSA vs. Louisiana Tech NCAA Football Odds, Plays and Insights | October 23, 2021

 - The Roadrunners are 3-1 ATS when favored by 7 points or more this season.

-- UTSA's games this year have gone over the point total two times in seven opportunities (28.6%).
+- UTSA's games this year have hit the over on two of seven set point totals (28.6%).

-- UTSA is 4-0 against the spread and 4-0 overall this season when the team scores more than 31 points.
+- UTSA is 4-0 against the spread and 4-0 overall in games when it puts up more than 31 points.

-- UTSA is 2-0 against the spread and 2-0 overall when the team piles up over 457.2 yards.
+- In games that UTSA totals over 457.2 yards, the team is 2-0 against the spread and 2-0 overall.

-- The Roadrunners have turned the ball over seven times this season, five fewer than the Bulldogs have forced (12).
+- This year, the Roadrunners have seven turnovers, five fewer than the Bulldogs have takeaways (12).

 - Find the latest spread and moneyline odds for UTSA at SISportsbook.